hoangvvo/benzene/docs/worker/README.md

     const user = await getUserFromToken(token);
     // Return the context object
     return { user };
-  }
-})
+  },
+});
 ```

 (The example above makes more sense in environments like [Cloudflare Workers®](https://workers.cloudflare.com/) since you cannot really look up user in the browser)

 ## Questions

-### My web worker(s) already have a fetch event handler
+### My service worker already has a fetch event handler

 It is possible to have multiple fetch event handlers within a service worker.
 The second handler gets its chance to call `event.respondWith()` only if the previous one does not.

-If `path` does not match, `gqlHandle` will simply return, letting other fetch event handler to work.
 See this [demo](https://googlechrome.github.io/samples/service-worker/multiple-handlers/index.html) for demonstration.

+If `path` does not match, `gqlHandle` will simply return, letting other fetch event handler to work normally.